 This bird action shot was taken with a 400mm lens and TV mode.
 I set the shutter to 1600 and the camera calculated that it needed 3.5 aperture at 100 iso.

-M-Manual mode is the best mode to learn about your camera.
+M-Manual mode is a good mode to learn about your camera.
 You are in complete control.
 If something goes wrong it is your fault.
-I would really recommend using manual mode for long periods of time when you get your camera.
+I would really recommend using manual mode for some time when you get your camera.
 I am talking about just for practice, don’t shoot someone’s wedding in manual mode if you don’t know what you are doing!

 To successfully shoot in manual mode, you need to be able to change the shutter speed and aperture yourself, so consult the camera handbook for this.
 You can use the light meter in the camera to adjust these settings.
 With an average light meter, the camera will tell you if a scene is over exposed, underexposed or just right, the beauty of manual mode is that you decide if you are going to under or over expose the shot.
 This decision can be the difference between a photo and a great photo.